SmarterApp/AP_IMRT/docs/Deployment.AWS.md

     <pre>aws s3api put-bucket-versioning --bucket kops-imrt-dev-state-store --versioning-configuration Status=Enabled</pre>
 * Create cluster configuration.
 Make sure you provide at least 2 availability zones in the `--zones` argument, this is required to be able to add the database to the VPC that is created by `kops`.
 This command creates and stores the configuration for the cluster, but nothing is actually created in AWS.

+>_**IMPORTANT:  When choosing a node size for your cluster's instances, avoid using `m3` AWS instance types.**  During deployments to AWS, using `m3.medium` AWS EC2 instances resulted in unpredictable behavior.
+Additionally, the `m3.medium` instance type was not available for use in some AWS availability zones.
+Consult AWS documentation for details on instance type availability._

     ```
     kops create cluster \
       --cloud=aws \